ds-wizard/science-europe-template/README.md

 ## Changelog

+### 1.18.1

+- Fixed nested bullet points would display unwanted characters

 ### 1.18.0

-- Update according to the Science Europe DMP template, including the project number, access to private data, and project costs
+- Updated according to the Science Europe DMP template, including the project number, access to private data, and project costs
-- Fix the question regarding data versions to allow for multiple choices
+- Fixed the question regarding data versions to allow for multiple choices
-- Correct the version table and front page
+- Corrected the version table and front page

 ### 1.17.0